MinecraftForge/Documentation/docs/models/blockstates/introduction.md

 Here we define 3 variant strings, and for each we use a certain model, either the upright log and the sideways log (rotated in the y direction or not).
 These variants will define the look of a log depending on the property `axis`.

-A blockstate always has to be defined for all possible variant strings.
-When you have many properties, this results in lots of possible variants, as every combination of properties must be defined.
-In Minecraft 1.8's blockstate format, you have to define every string explicitly, which leads to long, complicated files.
-Starting from Minecraft 1.9, Mojang also introduced the "multipart" format.
-You can find a definition of its format on the [wiki][].

-!!! note
-    The Forge format is really more like syntactic sugar for automatically calculating the set of all possible variants for you behind the scenes.
-This allows you to use the resulting `ModelResourceLocation`s for things other than blocks.
-The 1.9 format is a more complicated system that depends on having an `IBlockState` to pick the model.
-It will not directly work in other contexts without some code around it.

-For reference, here's an excerpt from the 1.8 blockstate for fences, `fence.json`:
+A blockstate must be defined for all possible variants that invoke a change in the current model.
+Any property not specified in the JSON will not have any bearing to determine the current model (e.g. `waterlogged` has no effect on how a model might look).
+As each property adds a factor of two to the amount of states, there can be a number of possible variants needing a defined model.

+Each blockstate can be specified using one of two methods: variants and multiparts.
+A variant defines an associated array of states which point to the associated model to render.
+Note that every single property that changes the model must be defined (e.g. If 4 properties defines how the model looks, then 2 ^ 4 = 16 variants must be defined).
+Multiparts, on the other hand, use conditions to display a certain model when true (e.g. If a model is only shown when `north` was true, then when that case occurs, the model will display along with any other models whose conditions are met).

+For a better understanding of multiparts, let's look at a variant built fence connection:

 ```json
 "east=true,north=false,south=false,west=false": { "model": "oak_fence_n", "y": 90, "uvlock": true }
 ```

-This is just one variant out of 16.
-Even worse, there are 6 models for fences, one each for no connections, one connection, two connections in a straight line, two perpendicular connections, three connections, and one for all four connections.
+This represents one variant out of 16 possible states.
+Even worse, there must be models that can uniquely define unique states (a state that can be rotated to become another state is not unique for this purpose).
+For fences, there are 6 models: one for no connections, one connection, two connections in a straight line, two perpendicular connections, three connections, and one for all four connections.

-Here's an excerpt from the same file in 1.9, which uses the multipart format:
+Now let's view a modern day multipart built fence connection:

 ```json
 { "when": { "east": "true" },